 A steroid nasal spray tends to be the most effective treatment when symptoms are more severe.
 It can also be used by adults in addition to antihistamines if symptoms are not fully controlled by either alone.

 You need to use the spray each day over the hay fever season to keep symptoms away.
 However, once symptoms have gone, the dose of a steroid spray can often be reduced to a low maintenance dose each day to keep symptoms away.
-There are several brands which you can buy at pharmacies, or get on prescription.
+There are several brands which you can buy at pharmacies, or obtain on prescription.
 Side-effects or problems with steroid nasal sprays are rare (read the packet leaflet for details).

 Commonly used steroid nasal sprays and drops include: